Beatport Requirements

 Key Information

-- Indicate key in Camelot or standard notation
+- Indicate key in Camelot notation or standard musical key

 - Example: